stefanDennerNagarro/playwright-playground-module-6/README.md

 * [junit-parallel-fixtures](/junit-parallel-fixtures)
 * [junit-parallel-custom-fixtures](/junit-parallel-custom-fixtures)

-Every module has its own README files, explaining how to execute the tests.
+Every module has its own README file, explaining how to build the module and execute the Playwright tests.